CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-  "do_flashbang": false,     // Creates a one tile radius EMP explosion at the hit location; default false "do_emp_blast": false      // Creates a hardcoded flashbang explosion; default false "foamcrete_build": false   // Creates foamcrete fields and walls on the hit location, used in aftershock; default false "spell_data": { "id": "bear_trap" } // Spell, that would be casted when projectile hits an enemy "spell_data": { "id": "release_the_deltas", "hit_self": true, "min_level": 10 }, //another example "always_cast_spell ": false // if spell_data is used, and this is true, spell would be casted even if projectile did not deal any damage.
+  "do_flashbang": false,     // Creates a one tile radius EMP explosion at the hit location; default false "do_emp_blast": false      // Creates a hardcoded flashbang explosion; default false "foamcrete_build": false   // Creates foamcrete fields and walls on the hit location, used in aftershock; default false "eoc": [ "EOC_CAUSE_PAIN", "EOC_CAUSE_VOMIT" ], // Runs EoC when hit the target.
+See EFFECT_ON_CONDITION.md#typical-alpha-and-beta-talkers-by-cases for more information
+  "spell_data": { "id": "bear_trap" } // Spell, that would be casted when projectile hits an enemy
+  "spell_data": { "id": "release_the_deltas", "hit_self": true, "min_level": 10 }, //another example
+  "always_cast_spell ": false // if spell_data is used, and this is true, spell would be casted even if projectile did not deal any damage.
 Default false.